 All the personal data we process is processed by our staff in the UK however for the purposes of IT hosting and maintenance this information may be located on servers within the European Union.

-The data processor that the Practice uses is called EMIS Health Ltd. They also use a sub-processor which is Amazon Web Services who act under written instructions from EMIS Health Ltd. Under no circumstances are any of these organisations allowed or able to access your information.
+(If you use EMIS please insert, otherwise please delete this paragraph) The data processor that the Practice uses is called EMIS Health Ltd. They also use a sub-processor which is Amazon Web Services who act under written instructions from EMIS Health Ltd. Under no circumstances are any of these organisations allowed or able to access your information.

 No 3rd parties have access to your personal data unless the law allows them to do so and appropriate safeguards have been put in place.
 We have a Data Protection regime in place to oversee the effective and secure processing of your personal and or special category (sensitive, confidential) data.